Incidence matrix

 In mathematics, an incidence matrix is a logical matrix that shows the relationship between two classes of objects, usually called an incidence relation.
-If the first class is X and the second is Y, the matrix has one row for each element of X and one column for each element of Y. The entry in row x and column y is 1 if x and y are related (called incident in this context) and 0 if they are not.
+If the first class is X and the second is Y, the matrix has one row for each element of X and one column for each mapping from X to Y. The entry in row x and column y is 1 if the vertex x is part of (called incident in this context) the mapping that corresponds to y, and 0 if it is not.
 There are variations; see below.

 Graph theory

 Incidence matrix is a common graph representation in graph theory.
 It is different to an adjacency matrix, which encodes the relation of vertex-vertex pairs.

 Undirected and directed graphs

 In graph theory an undirected graph has two kinds of incidence matrices: unoriented and oriented.